How I became a cat person

 Leeloo is very different from Sudo.
 She’s much less vocal, not as much of a jumper, and isn’t a licker, but this one is my cat, so I don’t care.

-I guess I’m a cat person now!Thank you for reading!
-GirlGeekUpNorth x
+I guess I’m a cat person now!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter